AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

   in scopes not reachable by your code: This is when for some reason you want to change the domains that a library (or part of the project you do not have access to) uses.
-  To do this, \alox provides a concept called <em>Domain Substitution</em>, described in \ref alib_mod_domain_substitution.
+  To do this, \alox provides a concept called <em>Domain Substitution</em>, described in \ref alib_mod_alox_domain_substitution.
 The huge advantage of this approach is, that this feature substitutes \b all <em>Log Domains</em>, regardless whether they are evaluated by \alox from
   <em>Scope Domains</em> or if they are given as parameters of the <em>Log Statement</em>.